alexfrunza/tw-2024/README.md

 - To modify their credentials, the user must be authenticated.
 - To authenticate, the user needs an account registered in the database.

-### User Section
-#### Description and Generalities
-- The User Section is intended for the admin, providing them with the ability to view a list of all users in the database.
-Additionally, they have the ability to delete users from the database if desired.
-#### Information Update
-- Upon clicking the delete button next to each user, the credentials of the selected user are deleted from the database.
-#### Operating Conditions
-- The user must be authenticated.
-- The user must have admin rights.

 ### Admin Section
 #### Description and Generalities
 - The Admin Section is intended for users with administrator rights, providing them with facilities that a normal user does not have.
-When the admin accesses the control panel, they can add/modify actor and movie pages directly from the platform.
-Additionally, they are able to delete user accounts.
+When the admin accesses the admin dashboard, they can view a list of shows, actors, awards, add and delete them, or import/export actors via CSV.
 #### Information Update
-- When the admin adds an actor or a movie, the information is inserted into the database.
+- When the admin adds an actor, show or award, the information is inserted into the database.
-- When the admin modifies an actor or movie, the information is updated in the database.
+- When the admin modifies an actor, show or award, the information is updated in the database.
 #### Operating Conditions
 - The user must be authenticated.
 - The user must have admin rights.